 If you like alternative weird stuff, I can’t recommend Marc Riley enough (this strange expression means it is to be recommended!): he’s chatty, funny, knowledgeable and relaxed and loves all kinds of interesting types of music – he even has an A – Z of Psychedelia – available as a podcast – my style of pedagogy!

-Step 4: The Wealth of Radio 4 Biographies
+Tip 4: The Wealth of Radio 4 Biographies

-Step 5: Radio 4: More or Less – (and more and more Radio to learn English)
+Tipp 5: Radio 4: More or Less

-I tend to pick one or two and stick loyally with them.
-More or Less, by Tim Harford is at first glance a surprising recommendation.
 It is described as being, ‘about the accuracy of numbers and statistics in the public domain‘ which should sound about as dry as you can get.

 .By popular demand, here's our sea shanty on some fishy figures...pic.twitter.com/s8bAUvvVgy